If you want to know yourself, ask about your goals.

-"Right, this happens automatically.
-It's not like a stone has a consciousness that's about reaching a goal.
-He does not live.
-However, since, as I said, everything proceeds according to laws, the goal automatically arises of forming structures according to the laws.
+“Right, this happens completely automatically.
+It is not that a stone has a consciousness that is out to obtain information.
+He's not alive.
+But since, as I said, everything runs according to laws, the goal automatically arises to create structures according to the laws of nature.

 The same thing happens to the living beings, except that here the goal of survival is added.
 This goal shapes the human being.
 This is what I call midpoint or midpoint-mechanics.

 Imagine a person who has no more goals.
 So do not eat anymore, drink, etc. What would happen to that? "

 “By the way: without a goal, the placebo effect wouldn't work either.
 The goal here is to achieve something through medication.
 This creates